hashicorp/terraform-provider-awscc/docs/resources/datasync_agent.md

 - `activation_key` (String) Activation key of the Agent.
 - `agent_name` (String) The name configured for the agent.
 Text reference used to identify the agent in the console.
-- `security_group_arns` (List of String) The ARNs of the security group used to protect your data transfer task subnets.
+- `security_group_arns` (List of Dynamic) The ARNs of the security group used to protect your data transfer task subnets.
-- `subnet_arns` (List of String) The ARNs of the subnets in which DataSync will create elastic network interfaces for each data transfer task.
+- `subnet_arns` (List of Dynamic) The ARNs of the subnets in which DataSync will create elastic network interfaces for each data transfer task.
 - `tags` (Attributes Set) An array of key-value pairs to apply to this resource. (see [below for nested schema](#nestedatt--tags))
 - `vpc_endpoint_id` (String) The ID of the VPC endpoint that the agent has access to.